 - Your target audience: What is the demographic of your audience?
 Are they male or female, young or old?

-You may find that a combination of shipping methods work together to bring you the highest return while keeping customers happy.
-You can also combine your strategy with other initiatives, such as or partnering with a third party fulfillment partner.
+You may find that a combination of shipping methods works together to bring you the highest return while keeping customers happy.
+You can also combine your strategy with other initiatives, such as partnering with a 3PL.

 By providing your customers with a desirable yet profitable perk, you set your business on the road to establishing valuable customer relationships.
-This means more profits for you in the long run.
+For you, this means more profit in the long run.